AncAinu/code-demo/README.md

 #### Alamofire

 Most used swift network layer.
 It seems rather too much boilerplate to rewrite the network layer entirely especially for a small project.

+#### SnapKit

+SnapKit is an Auto Layout DSL that facilitate and shorten the use of AutoLayout programmatically.

 ## Source control